gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 gatsby build
 ```

 Building should take 15-30 seconds.
 At this point, it's useful to take a look at the files that the `gatsby build` command just prepared to deploy.
-Take a look at a list of the generated files typing in the following command into the root of your site, which will let you look at the `public` directory:
+Take a look at a list of the generated files by typing in the following terminal command into the root of your site, which will let you look at the `public` directory:

 ```bash
 ls public